 Based on their goal of a holistic elephant experience, please note that Abu will no longer include elephant rides.
 The focus will be on the immersive walking-based experience for which Abu is well-known.

 Located on eastern Okavango Delta in the Chitabe Private Concession Area (covering 28,000 hectares), Chitabe Camp offers 8 luxury rustic-style, tented suites, built on elevated wooden decks among shrouded trees.
-A couple of clients in 2013 were very much impressed with the tented suite’s nice open-air shower, an unexpected high-touch amenity that they felt quite a surprise.
+Similar to other luxury safari camps, each Chitabe tent offers indoor/outdoor showers, and a thatched roof dining/bar/lounge area on a raised deck, offering great views of game across the floodplain.
 A land-based camp vs. the “wet” camp of Vumbura, Chitabe’s game drives include plenty of wildlife and is particularly noteworthy for its population of wild dogs (a rare game-viewing experience in most areas of Africa).
 Morning, afternoon, and sunset game drives, similar to Vumbura.

 Located on the aptly-named ‘Paradise Island’, surrounded by year-round water and lush vegetation, Xigera Camp is noteworthy among birdwatchers.
 The camp consists of 10 luxury/raised tents with outdoor showers in the heart of the Okavango Delta.
 Traditional night “boma”, “makoro” (canoe) and motorboat excursions and game drives are all part of the adventurous experience here.
 Similar to other luxury camps in Okavango area, expect high-quality meats and personal attention!